AlexandrovLab/SigProfilerClusters/README.md

 CITATION

-E.N.
-Bergstrom, M.N.
-Huang, U. Mahto, M. Barnes, M.R.
-Stratton, S.G.
-Rozen, and L.B.
-Alexandrov (2019) SigProfilerMatrixGenerator: a tool for visualizing and exploring patterns of small mutational events. https://www.biorxiv.org/content/10.1101/653097v1
+Bergstrom EN, Luebeck J, Petljak M, Bafna V, Mischell PS, Harris RS, and Alexandrov LB (2021) Comprehensive analysis of clustered mutations in cancer reveals recurrent APOBEC3 mutagenesis of ecDNA. bioRxiv 2021.05.27.445689; doi: https://doi.org/10.1101/2021.05.27.445689

 COPYRIGHT

-Copyright (c) 2020, Erik Bergstrom [Alexandrov Lab] All rights reserved.
+Copyright (c) 2021, Erik Bergstrom [Alexandrov Lab] All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: